mediocregopher/blog.mediocregopher.com/_drafts/mr-worldwide-pt-1-europe.md

 anything, what with everyone taking their phones out to capture anything and everything the guidebook said to, without really taking the time to take in the thing itself.

+{% include image.html
+    dir="mr-worldwide" file="rome-2018-2.jpg" width=4048
+    descr="Did you know that Rome has more Egyptian obelisks than any other city in the world?
+That's a rock fact.
+Rome, 2018"
+    %}

 This was something I began to struggle with while I was in Rome.
 It wasn't always clear to me _why_ these people cared about these sights, with myself